bregmanstudio/ACTION-Video-Toolkit/action/spdocs/example_five_segmentation.rst

 Viewing the segmentation data
 =============================

-Now rebuild your segments--cleaner holds all your segment onsets (as *segment* indices!)--and view their data.
+Now rebuild your segments--cleaner holds all your segment onsets (as *segment* indices)--and view their data.

 .. code-block:: python